pxc/gitbook/text/55_Glossary/0_Glossary.markdown

 _commit_

 >   As a noun: A single point in the
-    git history; the entire history of a project is represented as a set of interrelated commits.
-The word "commit" is often used by git in the same places other revision control systems use the words "revision" or "version".
+    Git history; the entire history of a project is represented as a set of interrelated commits.
+The word "commit" is often used by Git in the same places other revision control systems use the words "revision" or "version".
 Also used as a short hand for commit object.

 >   As a verb: The action of storing a new snapshot of the project's
-    state in the git history, by creating a new commit representing the current state of the index and advancing HEAD to point at the new commit.
+    state in the Git history, by creating a new commit representing the current state of the index and advancing HEAD to point at the new commit.